 The most common adverse reactions (≥10%) were fatigue, hypocalcemia, hypokalemia, hypophosphatemia, aspartate aminotransferase increased, headache, and pneumonia.

-© National Comprehensive Cancer Network, Inc. 2022.
+¶Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Hematopoietic Growth Factors V.1.2023. © National Comprehensive Cancer Network, Inc. 2023.
 All rights reserved.
-Accessed 03/01/2022.
+Accessed January 27, 2023.
 To view the most recent and complete version of the guideline, go online to NCCN.org.

 NCCN makes no warranties of any kind whatsoever regarding their content, use, or application and disclaims any responsibility for their application or use in any way.